Tue 26 May 2020

 If you adhere to the basic rule of low temperature cooking on a smoker, then you’ll likely be cooking between 225° and 250°F. You will also likely be using lump charcoal or traditional charcoal known as briquets, for the fuel or heat.
 That is the material that keeps the smoker at a steady temperature.

-Regardless of whether you use the snake method, minion method, or simply dump the charcoal in the smoker’s charcoal area, wood will be needed in some form to provide the actual flavor to the foods being smoked.
+Regardless of whether you use the snake method, minion method, or simply dump the charcoal in the smoker’s charcoal area, adding wood for food smoking will be needed in some form to provide the actual smoked flavor to the foods.
 Why?
 Because it is what gives foods that smoky flavor and distinct texture and appearance.

 For the smoker, here is a guide on the quantity based on food being smoked and for using wood chunks.
 Note, you can smoke different foods at the same time with small adjustments to these amounts.